Run a Free St. Louis Public Records Search on Anybody

 Questions can be directed to [email protected] or by calling 314.615.7100.

-Acquire Divorce Records via the St. Louis County Circuit Clerk: Copies of divorce decrees are obtained from the St. Louis County Circuit Clerk by calling 314.615.8015 or visiting the Certified Copy Department at the courthouse address below:
+Obtain Divorce Records via the St. Louis County Circuit Clerk: Copies of divorce decrees are obtained from the St. Louis County Circuit Clerk by calling 314.615.8015 or visiting the Certified Copy Department at the courthouse address below:

 St. Louis County Circuit Clerk’s Office